-However, despite such an emphasis on meat-based dishes, the restaurants in Verbier cater very well for vegetarians.
+Despite an emphasis on meat-based dishes, the restaurants cater very well for vegetarians.